-NOTE: Virtual work experiences are allowable under the WIOA Youth program.
+NOTE: Virtual work experiences are allowable under the WIOA Youth Program.
 A "workplace" includes virtual workplaces when remote work experiences are possible and practical.
+TEGL 9-22 provides in more detail the definition of virtual work experience.

-Program expenditures on work-based activities include:
+Program expenditures on work-based activities include the following:

-- Staff costs for the development and management of work-based learning opportunities, including: - Staff wages - Staff time spent identifying potential work-based opportunities - Staff time working with employers to develop the work-based learning activity - Staff time spent working with employers to ensure a successful work-based learning experience - Staff time spent evaluating the work-based activity - o Participant work-based activity orientation sessions - Classroom training or the required academic education component directly related to the work-based activity - Orientations for employers - Supportive services that enable WIOA participants to participate in work experiences
+- Wages or stipends paid for participation in work experience - Staff costs for the development and management of work-based learning opportunities, including staff time used for the following: - o Identifying and developing potential work experience opportunities - Working with employers to identify and develop the work experience - Working with employers to ensure a successful work experience - Evaluating the work experience - Participant and Employer work experience orientation sessions - Classroom training or the required academic education component directly related to the work experience - Incentive payments directly tied to the completion of work experience - Supportive services that enable WIOA participants to participate in work experiences